 The next time a user logs in after completing enrollment, Duo Security's two-factor authentication will be ready to use!
 Users can approve a Duo Push authentication request from a smartphone or tablet, approve authentication over the phone, or enter a passcode generated via the Duo Mobile app, text message, or hardware token.

-If your MFA user policy is set to require OTP for configured users only, your OneLogin users will need to manually configure Duo after login by clicking on the username in the top right side of the OneLogin window, and selecting Security from the menu.
+If your MFA user policy is set to require OTP for configured users only, your OneLogin users will need to manually configure Duo after login by clicking on the username in the top right side of the OneLogin window, and selecting Profile from the menu.

 OneLogin presents the Duo enrollment or authentication prompt to the user.